tnagler/website/content/publications/index.md

 #### 2025

-Arpogaus, Kneib, Nagler, Rügamer.
+Arpogaus, Kneib, Nagler, and Rügamer.
-**Hybrid bernstein normalizing flows for flexible multivariate density regression with interpretable marginals.**
+**Hybrid Bernstein normalizing flows for flexible multivariate density regression with interpretable marginals.**
 *The 41st Conference on Uncertainty in Artificial Intelligence (UAI)* [[pdf]](https://arxiv.org/abs/2505.14164)

 Schulte, Rügamer, and Nagler. **Adjustment for confounding using pre-trained representations.**